Man standing and grasping his lower back in discomfort

 bird dog

-This exercise is a simple yet effective way to improve core stability, encourage a neutral spine, and relieve low back pain.
-It targets and strengthens your core, hips, and back muscles while promoting proper posture and increasing range of motion.
-Here’s how you can perform it:
+This is a simple core exercise that improves stability, encourages a neutral spine, and relieves low back pain.
+It strengthens your core, hips, and back muscles.
+It also promotes proper posture and increases range of motion.

-• Begin in the tabletop position, with your knees under your hips and your hands under your shoulders.
-Ensure your spine is in a neutral position by engaging your abdominal muscles.
+• Begin on all fours in the tabletop position.
+Place your knees under your hips and your hands under your shoulders.
+Maintain a neutral spine by engaging your abdominal muscles.

-• Lift your right arm and left leg simultaneously, keeping your shoulders and hips parallel to the floor.
-Lengthen the back of your neck and tuck your chin in, directing your gaze towards the floor.
+• Raise your right arm and left leg, keeping your shoulders and hips parallel to the floor.
+Lengthen the back of your neck and tuck your chin into your chest to gaze down at the floor.

-• Lift your left arm and right leg, holding this position for a few seconds before returning to the starting position.
+• Raise your left arm and right leg, holding this position for a few seconds.
+Return to the starting position.
+This is one round.

 7. Knee to chest